Skip to main content

 How League Of Conservation Voters Education Fund Compares

-League Of Conservation Voters Education Fund directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 77/100 is 4 points above the Environment & Animals category average.
-The organization holds 10.0 months of operating reserves, indicating strong financial stability.
+League Of Conservation Voters Education Fund earns a NonprofitTruth efficiency grade of B (79/100).
+That is 16 points above the Environment & Animals category average.
+Compensation for current officers and key employees represents 0.41% of total revenue.
+The organization holds 10.0 months of operating reserves, indicating strong financial cushion.

 Financials